pola-rs/polars/docs/user-guide/getting-started.md

 )
 ```

-Follow these links to other parts of the User guide to learn more about [basic operations](expressions/operators.md) or [column selections](expressions/column-selections.md).
+Follow these links to other parts of the user guide to learn more about [basic operations](expressions/operators.md) or [column selections](expressions/column-selections.md).

 ### Filter